 The De Apapis Dynasty

 The De Apapis name does not appear on the militia muster rolls from the 1400s in Malta, so must have been confined to Malta’s sister Island, Gozo in the early days.
-The family may have been Greek Orthodox Catholics at this time, as it is said that the surname is a Latinisation of the Greek word apapy, meaning “Dandelion”.
+The family may have been of Greek extraction, as it is said that the surname is a Latinisation of the Greek word apapy, meaning “Dandelion”.
 Whether this was used to describe the physical appearance of its namesake or describe where they lived is unknown.
 Alternatively, and perhaps more likely, the surname could come from apibus Latin for “from the Bees”, denoting a beekeeper.
 Bees feature on the family crest, but it is not known whether that is a result of false etymological practices or the maintenance of a genuine tradition.

 The first known standard bearer of the De Apapis lineage is Milite Lancia de Apapis, born circa 1420 in Ghawdex (Gozo), Malta’s sister island.
 Lancia was captain of the Citadel of Rabat, pictured below.
 He played a vital role in preventing the Ottoman invasion of the Maltese islands and is the first attested individual to use the De Apapis name.
 Whatever his origins were, they were not humble, as he married Chiusa de Chiaro, baroness of Montechiaro and member of the Chiaramonte family.
 The Chiaramontes belong to the Sicilian nobility and and warrant a genealogy all of their own, though I will briefly mention that many beautiful palazzos have been built in Sicily in their name.
 The Chiaramontes were originally Siculo-Norman, and their progenitor, Manfredi Chiaramonte came from Normandy.
 Before this, they were Nords from Scandinavia.